marcusgia2505/classsExGameInstructions/docs/Elements.rst

 Hovering over the bars gives the absolute frequency of participants who opted for that option.

 Using a multiple choice input field will result in the listing of combined answers.
 E.g. You can select A, B, C (multiple choice).
-Then the counter elemnet will display who many percent chose A, A&B, A&C,...
-If you want to have the items analysed seperately (only A, B, C) you should use the Results Single / Multiple Choice Questions (see above).
+Then the counter element will display who many percent chose A, A&B, A&C,...
+If you want to have the items analyzed separately (only A, B, C) you should use the Results Single / Multiple Choice Questions (see above).

 Results Game Matrix
 --------------------